Engiven helps nonprofits raise donations via cryptocurrency

-Engiven has announced the launch of its first global, membership-based online platform to educates and guide nonprofits through the process of receiving cryptocurrency as donations.
+Engiven has announced the launch of its first global, membership-based online platform to educate and guide nonprofits through the process of receiving cryptocurrency donations.

 The launch directly follows the company’s decision to file a Regulation A+ application with the U.S. Securities and Exchange Commission (SEC) which, if approved, is expected to lead to an Initial Coin Offering (ICO) for the ENGV token.
 Engiven said its goal is to donate more than $1 billion in funding to nonprofits via its ENGV token during its first five years of business.
-The company’s platform launch is geared towards optimizing impact and fundraising abilities.

 Few nonprofits have been well positioned to benefit from the growth of cryptocurrency over the past couple of years, as technology enabling cryptocurrency-based giving has been very limited.